 A good briquette should also hold its shape in the bag and your firebox.
 One of the beauties of them is they are easy to stack and arrange for controlled burns, multi-zone cooking, and so on.
 A briquette that crumbles into bits and pieces is pretty much useless.

 The job of a briquette is a pretty simple one: it just needs to catch fire.
-Clearly, then, a briquette that ignites easily will be one you enjoying using.
+Clearly, then, a briquette that ignites easily will be one you enjoy using.
 But, why does it light easily?
 We’ll talk more about that in the next section.

 We’ve handpicked 7 of the best charcoal briquettes on the market for your consideration.
 Here are some of the factors we looked at, and that you should consider if you choose to strike out on your own.